TriadFlowC/copilot-performance-toolkit/README.md

 ## 🙏 Acknowledgments

-This research was conducted through systematic analysis of VS Code and GitHub Copilot performance characteristics, combined with established computer science principles from information theory, computational complexity, and cognitive science.
+This toolkit combines monitoring utilities with theoretical analysis based on established computer science principles from information theory, computational complexity, and cognitive science.
+All performance claims are theoretical and should be validated in your specific environment.

 ---

-**🚀 Ready to optimize your Copilot performance?** Start with the workspace analyzer and memory monitor to understand your current situation, then implement the scientifically-backed solutions provided in this toolkit.
+**🚀 Want to monitor your Copilot performance?** Start with the memory monitor and workspace analyzer to understand your current situation, then test whether the suggested approaches help in your specific case.